 For a collaborative demo to be successful and for your team to get an immersive experience, you need to ensure that most of your team members use the system in turn.
 So, they can compare how each of the systems feels, or maybe come back for more of these sessions to refine their understanding once they are through their initial comparison.

-Our recent collaborative demos have been widely successful as the customers don’t have to sit through boring monologues of eight hours.
-The workshop-style collaboration encourages participation from your users and helps them better understand the concepts while appreciating deeper capabilities of various systems.
+Our recent collaborative demos have been widely successful as the customers don’t have to sit through boring monologues for eight hours.
+The workshop-style collaboration encourages participation from your users and helps them better understand the concepts while appreciating the deeper capabilities of various systems.